jeffboody/gearsvk/readme.md

 =====

-Gears VK is a heavily modified port of the famous "gears" demo to Vulkan/Android/Linux.
+Gears VK is a heavily modified port of the famous "gears" demo.

-The Gears demo is an open source project intended to help developers learn how to create Vulkan programs.
+The Gears demo is an open source project intended to help developers to learn graphics APIs.
 The Gears demo was originally written by Brian Paul for the OpenGL API as part of the Mesa3D project.
 I've ported this app between multiple languages and graphics APIs over the